hmcts/java-logging/java-logging-appinsights/README.md

 It will automatically include Request Name interceptor and Request Tracking Filter configurations into spring boot web application.

 Request Tracking Filter needs agent to be configured.
 By default agent uses built in configuration but you can provide your own.
-There are 2 _problems_ with this:

 Sample of `AI-Agent.xml`: